raspberrypilearning/find-the-bug/en/step_5.md

 --- task ---

-Drag the blocks away from the `when this sprite clicked` block to stop them running when you click on the bug:
+Drag the blocks away from the `when this sprite clicked`{:class="block3events"} block to stop them running when you click on the bug:

 ![Breaking script to stop changes as you edit](breaking-script.gif)